Module 2

 Dear NovaTech Communications Team,

-I'm writing a piece on AI-generated content in financial services marketing.
-I've identified several articles on your blog that appear to be substantially AI-generated, including "The Future of Personal Finance" (published 12 March 2026).
+I'm writing on AI-generated content in financial services.
+Several articles on your blog look substantially AI-generated, including "The Future of Personal Finance" (12 March 2026).
 Could you confirm:

-1. Whether this article was generated using AI tools?
+1. Was this article generated using AI tools?

-2. Whether NovaTech has a disclosure policy for AI-generated content?
+2. Does NovaTech have a disclosure policy for AI-generated content?

-I'm working to a Friday deadline.
-I'd welcome a conversation with your CMO.
+Friday deadline.
+I'd welcome a call with your CMO.

 Best regards,